Fluctuations of time averages around closed geodesics in non-positive curvature: Introduction

-Our result extends to a large class of equilibrium states, and arrays of observable functions, see \S \ref{ES}.
-However, we present our proof in the MME case and a single observable function, so as not to obscure the main ideas of the argument.
-We explain how the argument generalizes in \S \ref{ES}.
-We remark that the arguments of this paper will apply for other classes of systems with enough hyperbolicity to yield some non-uniform specification properties.
+Our result extends to arrays of observable functions, and a large class of equilibrium states.
+Furthermore, the arguments of this paper will apply for other classes of systems with enough hyperbolicity to yield some non-uniform specification properties.
 We do not attempt to formalize an abstract general statement, but we hope that our proof makes clear what the roadmap should be in other related settings.
-We discuss this more in \S \ref{ES}.
+We discuss these generalizations in \S \ref{ES}.

-The technique is an extension of Denker, Senti and Zhang \cite{DSZ18}.
-The idea is to build $\eps$-independent collections of regular closed geodesics whose growth rate is the topological entropy.
+The technique is an extension of Denker, Senti and Zhang (DSZ) \cite{DSZ18}.
+The idea is to build $\eps$-independent collections of regular closed periodic orbits whose growth rate is the topological entropy.
 Classical probability theory allows us to conclude that the Lindeberg CLT holds for certain uniform measures on parameter spaces associated to these collections.
 The analysis of the paper relies on using the specification property to propagate this result to measures with support in $T^1M$, modeled on closed geodesics.
-For the analysis to work, we must restrict to closed geodesics with some uniform regularity.
+For the analysis to work, we must restrict to closed periodic orbits with some uniform regularity.
 For this, we use structure provided by the work of Burns, Climenhaga, Fisher, and the first named author \cite{BCFT}.
-To obtain the first order behavior of measures on these geodesics, we need their growth rate to be comparable to the entropy, and that there is a unique measure of maximal entropy.
+To obtain the first order behavior of measures on these orbits, we need their growth rate to be comparable to the entropy, and that there is a unique measure of maximal entropy.
 The first point is provided by \cite{BCFT} and the second point was originally proved by Knieper \cite{gK98}.
-As well as dealing with non-uniformity and continuous-time, our analysis differs from Denker-Senti-Zhang in a couple of points.
-Our measures are constructed a little differently, and involve looping round closed geodesics multiple times to deal with some error terms that arise in our setting.
-An advantage of our construction is that it easily generalizes to the case of equilibrium states.